ericcheung1/eim-chat/README.md

 ## Overview

-EIM is a simple TCP-based instant messaging experiment built for learning.
-Currently, it supports text-only messages sent over a raw TCP connection.
+EIM is a simple TCP-based instant messaging project made for learning.
+Currently, it supports text-only messages sent over a raw TCP connections.
 All messages are appended to a server-side `chat_log.txt` file.
-This tiny chat system will allow you to chat with yourself from any device in your home network.
+This system will allow you to chat with yourself from any device in your home network.

 ### Currently limitations